The Lifestyle

 Photo Credit: Cigar Obsession

-Only a hundred box of Gurkha His Majesty's Reserve are made each year and a cigar enthusiast will need to preorder them few years beforehand so as to get a taste of them.
+Less than a hundred boxes of Gurkha His Majesty's Reserve are made each year and a cigar enthusiast will need to preorder them few years beforehand so as to get a taste of them.
 The size of each cigar is 7.5 × 52 inches.

 The Connecticut Maduro wrapper that it comes with is 15 years old and the Dominican binder and filler are aged for 12 years.
 The filler is infused with aromatic Louis XIII cognac, giving it a beautiful aroma.